dulikagamage/COMP3005-Assignment03/README.md

 Program Description: A program that interacts with PostgreSQL to manipulate student data.

 ## How to use the program:
-  Ensure PostgreSQL is running on your localhost.
+  Ensure PostgreSQL is running on your localhost.\n
   In pgAdmin4, create a database called "Assignment03" Run the following query to create the table: